HomeArticlesGuideRespiratory & Vital Signs Guide

 Step 7: Determine Heart Rate from an ECG Strip

 These box-counting methods assume a regular rhythm with evenly spaced beats, since they extrapolate a rate from the distance between just one pair of beats.
-For an irregular rhythm, such as atrial fibrillation, this approach becomes unreliable, and a more accurate method counts the total number of QRS complexes across a longer strip — commonly 6 seconds — and multiplies by 10 to estimate the average rate over that window.
+For an irregular rhythm, such as atrial fibrillation, this approach becomes unreliable, and a more accurate method counts the total number of QRS complexes across a longer strip, commonly 6 seconds, and multiplies by 10 to estimate the average rate over that window.

-The ECG Heart Rate Calculator supports all three regular-rhythm methods — small box count, large box count, or a direct R-R interval in seconds — and returns the calculated heart rate.
+The ECG Heart Rate Calculator supports all three regular-rhythm methods, small box count, large box count, or a direct R-R interval in seconds, and returns the calculated heart rate.

 Step 8: Convert ECG Boxes to Time

 Standard ECG paper is printed on a grid where five small boxes make up one large box, and the amount of time each box represents depends on the paper speed the ECG was recorded at.
-At the standard 25mm-per-second paper speed, each small box represents 0.04 seconds (40 milliseconds) and each large box represents 0.2 seconds (200 milliseconds); at the less common 50mm-per-second speed, both of those values are cut in half.
+At the standard 25mm-per-second paper speed, each small box represents 0.04 seconds (40 milliseconds) and each large box represents 0.2 seconds (200 milliseconds); at the less common 50mm-per-second speed, both of those values get cut in half.

 The ECG Boxes to Seconds Calculator converts a small or large box count into seconds and milliseconds at either standard paper speed, removing the need to do the arithmetic by hand.